johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-05-azure-static-web-app-deploy-previews-with-azure-devops.md

 ![screenshot of a Netlify deploy preview on my latest blog post](../static/blog/2021-12-05-azure-static-web-app-deploy-previews-with-azure-devops/screenshot-of-netlify-deploy-preview-in-pull-request.png)

 I love this and I wanted to implement the "browse the preview" mechanism in Azure DevOps as well, using Azure Static Web Apps.
-This blog post will contain two things:
+This blog post contains two things:

 1. A pull request deployment environment mechanism using Azure and Azure Pipelines with Bicep.
 2. A mechanism for updating a pull request in Azure DevOps with a link to the deployment environment (the "browse the preview")